extendswap/api/v2-documentation.md

 # Documentation

-All PancakeSwap pairs consist of two different tokens.
-BNB is not a native currency in PancakeSwap, and is represented only by WBNB in the pairs.
+All ExtendSwap pairs consist of two different tokens.
+BNB is not a native currency in ExtendSwap, and is represented only by WBNB in the pairs.

-The canonical WBNB address used by the PancakeSwap interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.
+The canonical WBNB address used by the ExtendSwap interface is `0xbb4CdB9CBd36B01bD1cBaEBF2De08d9173bc095c`.

 Results are cached for 5 minutes (or 300 seconds).

 ## [`/api/summary`](https://api-extendswap.vercel.app/api/summary)

-Returns data for the top ~1000 PancakeSwap pairs, sorted by reserves.
+Returns data for the top ~1000 ExtendSwap pairs, sorted by reserves.

 ### Request